 Japan is home to some of the biggest names in the gaming industry, so what better place is there to host one of the biggest and most important video game trade shows on earth?
 Welcome to the Tokyo Game Show!
 See what the gaming giants—Nintendo, Sony, Square Enix, Sega—have to offer; while you can also check out the indie developers, mobile game developers, and exciting VR games.

-The 2020 Tokyo Game Show will be held online and not at Makuhari Messe, as in previous years.
-This new online streaming format is sure to enthrall fans and ensure everyone gets to see their favorite new games being announced and played.
-This page will be updated with more information as it is released.
+The 2021 Tokyo Game Show will be held exclusively online.
+This online streaming format is sure to enthrall fans and ensure everyone gets to see their favorite new games being announced and played.

 Attendee numbers grow exponentially each year as the hype increases for upcoming games.
 The four-day annual event is held inside the massive Makuhari Messe convention center, located just outside of Tokyo.
 This show lets the public get their hands on new systems and games, which are still in production, as well as sneak peeks at new trailers and debuts.
 Maybe you’ll catch sight of some new Pokémon or Mario and friends.
 And if you don’t see them at Tokyo Game Show, you can always go to Akihabara’s Super Potato and Mandarake afterward to get your retro fix.